 - a) Aeroplanes.
-If the FI certificate has lapsed the applicant shall have: - completed within the last 12 months preceding the application at least 30 route sectors, to include take-offs and landings on the applicable aeroplane type, of which not more than 15 sectors may be completed in a flight simulator; - 2) completed the relevant parts of the FI course; and - conducted on a complete type rating course at least 3 hours of flight instruction on the applicable type of aeroplane under the supervision of a FI (1). - b) Helicopters.
-If the certificate has lapsed, the applicant shall, within a period of 12 months before renewal: - 1) receive instructor refresher training as a FI, which should cover the relevant elements of the FI training course; and - 2) pass the assessment of competence in accordance with Appendix 11 paragraph 3.2 in each of the types of aircraft in which renewal of the instructional privileges is sought.
+If the FI certificate has lapsed the applicant shall have: - completed within the last 12 months preceding the application at least 30 route sectors, to include take-offs and landings on the applicable aeroplane type, of which not more than 15 sectors may be completed in a flight simulator; - 2) completed the relevant parts of the FI course; and - 3) pass the assessment of competence in accordance with Appendix 11 paragraph 3.2 in each of the types of aircraft in which renewal of the instructional privileges is sought. - b) Helicopters.
+If the certificate has lapsed, the applicant shall, within a period of 12 months before renewal: - 1) completed relevant parts of the FI course; and - 2) pass the assessment of competence in accordance with Appendix 11 paragraph 3.2 in each of the types of aircraft in which renewal of the instructional privileges is sought.